Elite50/slate/source/includes/_profile-object.md

  | SubmissionFormType | The specific type of form that was submitted
  | SubmissionFormSubTypes | An array of sub-types that the form belongs to
  | SubmissionResponses | An array of question and answers objects that represent all the fields in the submission
  | SubmissionUser | The Crowdskout user who collected or entered the form submission
+Texts | TextWhen | The date and time the profile was texted
+ | TextOrganization | The organization who texted the profile
+ | TextParent | The parent interaction that led to this text
+ | TextUser | The user who texted the profile
+ | TextContent | The content of the text message
+ | PhoneNumberTextSentTo | The phone number that was texted
+ | PhoneNumberTextSentFrom | The phone number that the text was sent from
+ | TextPhoneCarrier | The carrier of the phone number sent to
+ | TextDelivered | A flag indicating whether or not the text was delivered
+ | TextRead | A flag indicating whether or not the text was read
+ | TextReplied | A flag indicating whether or not the profile replied to the text
+ | TextReplyContent | If the profile replied to the text, the content of their reply
 Veterans | Veteran | A flag indicating whether or not the profile is a veteran Votes | VotedWhen | The year that the vote was cast
  | VotedElection | The election type that the profile voted in